Preventing and managing chronic conditions

 Research focus

 This domain focuses on the development, implementation, evaluation and translation of lifestyle-based solutions for the prevention and management of chronic conditions.
-This includes cardiometabolic and musculoskeletal-related conditions, brain, cognitive and mood-related disorders, and cancer.
+This includes cardiometabolic and musculoskeletal- related conditions, brain, cognitive and mood-related disorders, and cancer.

-This domain consists of five research groups:
+This domain consists of six research groups:

 • Digital health for lifestyle and disease management